 The material of the knee brace to hold the kneecap in place is also quite breathable and comfortable to wear.
 It allows both heat and moisture to escape, adding to its appeal as one of the best knee braces for patella tracking disorder.

 The knee brace patella stabilizer can be hand washed in warm water and mild soap.
-It should be air dried.
+It should be air-dried.
 High temps should not be used to wash or dry the brace.

 Straps below and above the knee cap hold the knee brace with patella stabilizer in place.
 This is important since wearing knee braces to keep the kneecap in place do little good if they are sliding down the leg.
-The Velcro closures of the strap allow a high degree of sizing adjustment.
+The fasteners of the strap allow a high degree of sizing adjustment.

 Around six inches of material should reside above the mid-knee cap if the knee brace patella support is properly applied.